probonopd/OpenPhone/docs/INSTALL.md

 # Installation

 This page describes the installation of OpenPhone on an Orange Pi Zero.
 It may run on other hardware as well, such as Raspberr Pi, but this has not been tested yet.
-Feel free to send pull requests to improve and expand this documentation.
+Feel free to send pull requests to improve and expand this documentation. __TODO:__ Nake fully embedded images using OpenWrt or MiZy or something else.

 ## Install Armbian